Terminals & Agents

 The agent role settings screen in Maestri showing a role with name, badge color, and instructions

 Roles work by starting the agent in a project subdirectory with its own CLAUDE.md / AGENTS.md, so each agent can have unique instructions.
-Maestri manages these files automatically as you assign and remove roles.
+Alongside those, Maestri writes a portable role.json sidecar that describes the role — name, badge color, and prompt — so a role travels with the directory across workspaces and across machines.

 Tip